akeneo/pim-api-docs/content/guides/ecommerce-connection/step2-understand-akeneo-pim.md

 It is crucial to understand the PIM features and data model in order to create a great eCommerce connector.

-The best way to become an expert in Akeneo PIM is to play with it!
+The best way to become an expert at Akeneo PIM is to play with it!
 You can access our [Akeneo PIM Community Edition demo platform](https://demo.akeneo.com) (login/password: admin / admin).

 :::warning